ampl/gsl/doc/statistics.rst

 .. function:: size_t gsl_stats_min_index (const double data[], size_t stride, size_t n)

-   This function returns the index of the minimum value in *data*, a dataset of length *n* with stride :data:`stride`.
+   This function returns the index of the minimum value in :data:`data`, a dataset of length :data:`n` with stride :data:`stride`.
 The minimum value is defined as the value of the element :math:`x_i` which satisfies :math:`x_i \ge x_j` for all :math:`j`.
 When there are several equal